Next update: Monday, 27 November, 2017

 South to make six no-trumps.
 West leads the ♥8.

 and please suggest a DR.

 I welcome links from other bridge related web sites.
-For example, there is this Bridge link at the Dutch site www.opzijnbest.nl.
+For example, here is this Dutch bridge portal.
 The double dummy page at Majala Bridge Indonesia includes several problems from this web site, with my permission.
 I am always pleased for my collection to reach a non-English-speaking audience.